This document constitutes our modern slavery and human trafficking statement, as required by section 54(1) of the UK’s Modern Slavery Act 2015.

 In 2021, Mitsubishi Electric Group carried out the second "Human Rights Impact Assessment" of Mitsubishi Electric, affiliates in Japan, and overseas affiliates, covering a total of 417 sites.

 In order to enhance the objectivity and transparency of the Mitsubishi Electric Group's human rights initiatives, in February 2022 we jointed the Responsible Business Alliance (RBA), an alliance that promotes corporate social responsibility in the global supply chains.
 We commit to progressively align our own operations with the provisions of the RBA Code of Conduct, to promote continuous improvement of our sustainability efforts.
+This membership continues throughout 2023.

 We apply a proportionate approach to our due diligence processes for risk assessment and verification with regard to slavery and human trafficking.